 |2||Fall A||MCST 607||3||Negative Physical, Psychiatric, and Social Effects of Cannabis|

 |2||Fall A/B||MCST 614||1||Medical Cannabis Capstone I|

 |2||Spring A/B||MCST 615||1||Medical Cannabis Capstone II|

-* Cohort of students entering fall of 2021 and beyond choose to take four of seven possible elective courses:
+* Cohort of students entering fall of 2021 and beyond must choose to take four of the possible elective courses:

 - MCST 605: Advanced Cannabis Therapeutics for Somatic Conditions